MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 - **User:** on which machine names did they fail the most?
 - **Copilot:**
     :::image type="content" source="media/analyze-automation-activity-copilot/copilot-multi-turn-3.png" alt-text="Screenshot of a Copilot responding with the machine names where the flows failed the most during the last quarter." lightbox="media/analyze-automation-activity-copilot/copilot-multi-turn-3.png":::
-- **User:** of those that succeeded what where their average run duration?
+- **User:** of those that succeeded what were their average run duration?
 - **Copilot:**
     :::image type="content" source="media/analyze-automation-activity-copilot/copilot-multi-turn-4.png" alt-text="Screenshot of a Copilot responding with the average run duration of the flows that succeeded during the last quarter." lightbox="media/analyze-automation-activity-copilot/copilot-multi-turn-4.png":::